cloud-ark/kubeplus/README.rst

 You can think of it as a layer that enables AWS CloudFormation like experience when working with Kubernetes Custom Resources.

 Kubernetes Custom Resource Definitions (CRDs), popularly known as `Operators`_, extend Kubernetes to run third-party softwares directly on Kubernetes.
-KubePlus API Add-on helps application developers in creating platform stacks declaratively using Kubernetes Custom Resources.
+KubePlus API Add-on helps application developers in creating platform stacks declaratively using Kubernetes Custom Resources/APIs introduced by the Operators.

 .. _Operators: https://coreos.com/operators/